sensu/sensu-docs/content/sensu-go/5.4/guides/monitor-external-resources.md

 sensu-site     proxy           entity:sensu-site           N/A
 {{< /highlight >}}

+_NOTE: It might take a few moments for Sensu to execute the check and create the proxy entity._

-And that Sensu is now monitoring `sensu-site` using the `check-http` check.
+And that Sensu is now monitoring `sensu-site` using the `check-sensu-site` check.

 {{< highlight shell >}}
-sensuctl event info sensu-site check-http
+sensuctl event info sensu-site check-sensu-site
-=== sensu-site - check-http
+=== sensu-site - check-sensu-site
 Entity:    sensu-site
-Check:     check-http
+Check:     check-sensu-site
 Output:
 Status:    0
 History:   0,0
 Silenced:  false
 Timestamp: 2019-01-16 21:51:53 +0000 UTC
 {{< /highlight >}}

-_NOTE: It might take a few moments for Sensu to execute the check and create the proxy entity._

 We can also see our new proxy entity in the [Sensu dashboard][10].